AdamP1592/Neural-Network/README.md

 # Neural-Network
 This is a neural network simulation written from scratch in c++.
+There are no external libraries.

 ## Installation